MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

         This property indicates whether token licensing is activated or not: **user.licensed.by.tokens=true/false**.

-        Set the value of the user.use.ios.edition property to false to install IBM MobileFirst Platform Foundation.
+        Set the value of the user.use.ios.edition property to false to install IBM MobileFirst Foundation.

 5. If you want to install with the latest interim fix, add the interim fix repository in the **-repositories** parameter.
 The **-repositories** parameter takes a comma-separated list of repositories.